Best Non-Slip Yoga Mats for Sweaty Hands

 • Cons: Poor wet grip, less eco-friendly.

-“The right material is your yoga practice’s superpower, keeping you grounded when sweat flows.”
+“The right material is a key factor in staying grounded when sweat flows.”

 Texture and Surface Design